MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdichildwndex-class.md

 ### <a name="parameters"></a>Parametreler
  *hIcon*
- Windows 7 görev sekmesinde görüntülemek için bir simge için bir tanıtıcı.
+ Windows 7 görev sekmesinde gösterilecek simge tanıtıcı.

 ### <a name="remarks"></a>Açıklamalar